+With over 500 different types of pasta available, it is not only, one of the most popular foods in the world, but it can be served in hundreds of different ways.
 The drying process is also a key to the flavor of pasta.
 Slow drying at low temperatures helps to preserve the nutty flavor of the durum wheat.
 This method of slow drying pasta is an art as well as a science, since drying times vary depending on the shape of the pasta and outdoor relative humidity levels and temperatures.
 This subtle difference of a slow-dried pasta can be tasted best before you add the sauce.

+There is archeological evidence that noodles existed in China about 4,000 years ago.
 Spanish colonists brought pasta to the U.S, but it wasn’t until the large immigration by Italians in the last half of the 19th century that pasta gained popularity.
 By the 1920’s, pasta was a comfort food throughout America.